FAQs: Erectile dysfunction

 What are the treatments for ED?

 There are various treatment options.
 Firstly lifestyle adjustments would be advised.
 In some cases counselling is effective.
-The most common medicines prescribed are tablets called PDE5-inhibitors, you may have heard of as sildenafil (Viagra), Tadalafil (Cialis) and Vardenafil (Levitra).
-These facilitate blood flow to the penis – this is the mechanism for getting and maintaining an erection.
-See link the Dr Fox consultation page which shows how they vary.
-For most men these are very effective, but if not there are lesser used treatments such as urethral suppositories, injections, vacuum pumps or surgery (penile implants).
+The most common medicines prescribed are tablets called PDE5-inhibitors: sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra).
+These facilitate blood flow to the penis - this is the mechanism for getting and maintaining an erection.
+For most men these are very effective, but if not there are lesser used treatments such as urethral suppositories, injections, topical gels, vacuum pumps, or surgery (penile implants).

 What can I do to improve ED without taking any medicines?